mmourazos/Curso-2025-2026/Inglés - DISTANCIA/Bienvenida - Grupo A.md

 We will always use the same link to join the collective tutoring sessions:

 * [Link to the collective tutoring sessions](https://meet.google.com/kkv-rsxh-wgf).

+If you have any questions, please feel free to contact me through the forum or via message.